yach2072/math2001-fall2018/README.md

 ## Code of Conduct and Cheating
 Students must abide by [the university's code of conduct](https://www.colorado.edu/policies/student-classroom-and-course-related-behavior).
 In particular, cheating is unacceptable and will not be tolerated.
-Violations of this policy will be referred to and dealt with by the UH Office of Judicial Affairs in a manner consistent with university regulations, which range from a warning to expulsion from the university.
+Violations of this policy will be referred to and dealt with by the Office of Judicial Affairs in a manner consistent with university regulations, which range from a warning to expulsion from the university.